Look Up Kern County Public Records for Free: Search Anyone

 It is also possible to search for recorded documents and maps using the public index, which can be searched by any of the following criteria or options:

-Your Rights & Responsible Use of Kern County Public Records
+Understanding Your Rights & Ethical Use of Kern County Public Records

 FEHA also restricts the look-back period for criminal records to seven years, with exemptions such as when the job requires the possession or use of a firearm and if the conviction has a bearing on the job description.